-- Many regulators and policymakers have already modified their licensing regimes from the traditional one-service or technology license to a technology neutral, simplified set of licensing categories, and in some cases, a unified (single) license or market entry procedure for all technologies and services. - These update the obligations for interconnection, numbering, universal service and consumer protection rules to the new environment of convergence - Along with a new licensing structure, it is also necessary to simplify market entry procedures as well as to simplify the administrative requirements for all telecom operators.
+- Many regulators and policymakers have already modified their licensing regimes from the traditional one-service or technology license to a technology neutral, simplified set of licensing categories, and in some cases, a unified (single) license or market entry procedure for all technologies and services. - Many countries are combining this simplification with the introduction of flexible licenses that use a technology and service neutral approach to determine the rights and obligations granted by the licenses. - These update the obligations for Interconnection, numbering, universal service and consumer protection rules to the new environment of convergence - Along with a new licensing structure, it is also necessary to simplify market entry procedures as well as to simplify the administrative requirements for all telecom operators. - This involves modifying general authorization to allow more services to be provided